Basic Information Commonly Needed for Grant Proposals

 Summer Salary Calculations:

 University policy allows faculty members with nine-month appointments to earn up to 3/9 of their previous academic year base salaries during non-contract summer months.
-Pay received for summer teaching assignments counts toward this limit.
+Pay received for summer teaching and other assignments counts toward this limit.
 Summer pay is based on the amount of time faculty work during summer months and is calculated as follows: [previous academic year base salary] / [9 months] x [number of summer months to be worked] x [percent of effort during those months].
-Faculty may not be paid for vacation or other time not worked on the sponsored project during the summer.
+Faculty may not be paid for vacation or other time not worked on the sponsored project during the summer and should not exceed the equivalent of 2.5 months at 100% effort.
 Some sponsors have stricter limitations on the amount of summer salary faculty may earn.

 Capital equipment is defined as a single unit with a cost of $5,000 or more and a useful life of more than two years.

 For information about travel policies and rates, please visit the Accounting and Financial Services website.
 Contact Parking and Transportation at 622-1061 for rate quotes for University vehicles or click here for contact information to request vehicle rental cost estimates.

-See http://finaid.eku.edu/cost-attendance for a breakdown of all tuition and fees, including online course fees.
-Budget for an estimated increase of 5% annually.
+Click here for a breakdown of tuition and fees.
+Budget for an estimated increase of 3% annually.